carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 ### Port Forwarding and NAT in the Internal Network
 In order to connect to the internet from the worker nodes using the master node as a gateway, we need to configure port forwarding in our master node.

-Lets create a new file and write the following line:
+Let's create a new file and write the following line:
 ```
 sudo vim /etc/sysctl.d/99-ipforward.conf
 ```